Evonofy/NeoExpensive/DESIGN_GUIDELINES.md

 # Design Guidelines

-This document aims to specify and define the rules and patterns to follow when implementing and developing new features and components for NeoExpensive.
+This document aims to specify and define the rules and patterns to follow when implementing and developing new features and components for NeoExpertise.

 >This is a summary.
 For a more extensive version, components and UI Design, visit the publically available **[Figma file](https://www.figma.com/file/6Un7EU7SiFts19540phE7O/Neo?node-id=101%3A21)**.